Part-time Student Frequently Asked Questions

 10. How much time off do I need to study for the Bar?
 Do I really have to take off two months to study?

 By the time you graduate from law school, you will have had plenty of experience juggling full-time work with studying for finals.
-A good rule of thumb for evening students is this: Just think of the Bar Exam as a big, long set of finals (mid-year and end-of-year), and double the time you need to study.
+A good rule of thumb for part-time students is this: Just think of the Bar Exam as a big, long set of finals (mid-year and end-of-year), and double the time you need to study.
 So, if you begin studying 2 1/2 to 3 weeks before finals each time, then 5 to 6 weeks should be sufficient.
 We advise that you take no less than 2 weeks off completely in order to study, and preferably 4 full weeks.

 We also advise that you take a bar review course, which you can do in the evening hours so it does not interfere with work.
 At least 6 months to a year prior to graduation, depending upon where you work, you should begin talking to your supervisor about the exam (and racking up your vacation time), with the ideal goal of taking 6 weeks off, but knowing that your boss may allow you less.
 Although there are people who work full-time and successfully take the bar exam the first time around, they are few and far between.
 Why spend all that time and money studying, only to risk failure?
 Better to "bite the bullet" financially and time-wise and get it over with once and for all!